 - All Karakoram bindings come with an interface kit, but if you are purchasing Prime Connects, or Alpine Splitboard bindings, there are a couple of differences:

 - Alpine Primes (Splitboard Bindings): All splitboard interface components, and hardware are included, except for our board clips.
 This includes ride mode interfaces, tour mode interfaces, heel risers + heel lock downs, and all the hardware screws you need, and detailed instructions.

-- All Mountain Prime Connects: If purchased in the USA, they will come with two sets (4 total) of the solid board Quiver Connectors.
-These allow you to use your Connect bindings on 2 separate solid boards right out of the box.
+- Prime Connects: If purchased in the USA, they will come with one set (2 total) of the solid board Quiver Connectors.
+These allow you to use your Connect bindings on solid boards right out of the box.

 - To transform your Connect Bindings into highly capable backcountry splitboard bindings, you simply need to purchase the Connect Split kit.
 This kit includes all the same ride mode and tour mode interfaces you get with the Prime Splitboard interface, except the Connect Split kit comes with a set of single, medium height heel risers.

 - If you are purchasing Prime Connect bindings outside of the USA, there are packaging differences depending on country.
 Please ask your local Karakoram retailer for details or send us an email: email@example.com.

 I have a pair of Karakoram Alpine Prime splitboard bindings from last season.
 Any tips on how to make my changeovers faster?